usnistgov/labbench/doc/guide/02_getting_started/03 data logging.md

         # this could also go in single()
         rack.db.new_row(
+            comments='try 1.21 GW for time-travel',
-            comments='trying for 1.21 GW to time travel', dut = DUT_NAME,
+            dut = DUT_NAME,
         )
 ```